jingshuw/website/content/authors/Jeremy_Yang/_index.md

 ---
 # Display name
-title: Bowei Kang
+title: Jeremy Yang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Former master student (2019 - 2020)
+role: Undergraduate student

 # Organizations/Affiliations
 organizations: